 Another key role of a Lean Six Sigma Black Belt is to act as a coach and mentor to Green Belts within the company.
 This is an extremely important aspect of the Lean Six Sigma methodology overall, as it emphasizes the importance of adopting and applying the principles of Lean and Six Sigma at all levels of an organization.
 Developing Green Belt talent will help departments throughout the company to operate more efficiently, which is why this is such a vital role for a Lean Six Sigma Black Belt.

 Once you have completed the necessary training and earned your Lean Six Sigma Black Belt certification, you’ll need to commit to ongoing education to keep your knowledge current and hone your skills in key business areas.
 Lean Six Sigma Black Belts must complete a set number of continuing education units (CEUs) within a specified time period to obtain re-certification.
-One option is to pursue further Lean Six Sigma training, such as a Lean Six Sigma Master Black Belt course.
+One option is to pursue further Lean Six Sigma training.
 Another is to complete coursework in other relevant disciplines, such as project management, business analysis or organizational leadership.
 While continuing education is mandatory for maintaining Lean Six Sigma Black Belt certification, the new skills and credentials you attain will benefit both your company and your career.

 While most professionals understand the value of Lean Six Sigma certification, many have delayed pursuing it because of the difficulty of fitting training into a busy work schedule.
-That’s why Villanova University developed 100% online training and certification programs that lead to Green Belt, Lean Sensei, Lean Black Belt and Lean Master Black Belt credentials.
+That’s why Villanova University developed 100% online training and certification programs that lead to Green Belt, Lean Sensei, Lean Black Belt credentials.
 All of Villanova’s courses are delivered via a flexible, video-based e-learning platform, and each prepares students for the industry’s only 100% online, university-backed certification exams.

 If you have attained Green Belt status or possess equivalent experience, you are eligible to enroll in Villanova’s 16-week Lean Six Sigma Black Belt course.
 If you don’t have previous Lean Six Sigma training or certification, you may elect to first complete the university’s eight-week Six Sigma Green Belt and Lean Six Sigma courses.
-Completion of all three courses will lead to a Master Certificate in Six Sigma.
+Completion of Lean Six Sigma, Six Sigma Green Belt and one elective course will lead to a Certificate in Lean Six Sigma.

 When you enroll in any of Villanova’s online Lean Six Sigma training courses, you will have the opportunity to: